couchbaselabs/Couchbase-by-Example/README.md

 The series will cover topics such as:

 - New Couchbase Lite & Sync Gateway features
+- Handling Push Notifications
+- PouchDB compatibility with Sync Gateway
+- P2P applications
 - Couchbase Lite & Share Extensions on iOS
 - Couchbase Lite & Android Lollipop APIs
-- Handling Push Notifications
-- PouchDB
-- P2P
 - more...

 # Your suggestions